-E. All site plans for business or facilities which use, store or generate hazardous substances shall be reviewed by the County Fire Department, County Engineer and any other appropriate experts determined necessary by the Planning Commission prior to approval by the Planning Commission.
+E. All site plans for business or facilities which use, store or generate hazardous substances shall be reviewed by the appropriate experts determined necessary by the Planning Commission prior to approval by the Planning Commission.

 SECTION 11.06 ELECTRICAL DISTURBANCE, ELECTROMAGNETIC, OR RADIO FREQUENCY INTERFERENCE